7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 famous places

 There are so many!
-Of course in Istanbul, there are the ones that everyone knows…Hagia Sofia, Grand Bazaar (though I think the outdoor markets are better and where the locals shop), Galata Tower and so many more in Istanbul alone.
+Of course in Istanbul, there are the ones that everyone knowsHagia Sofia and the Grand Bazaar (though I think the outdoor markets are better and where the locals shop) or less known ones like the Chora Church whose renovations were recently completed.

 Istanbul holds many incredible ancient sites, has delicious food, and boasts an easy-to-navigate public transportation system.